What Content Should Be On My site?

 Other Content And Considerations

 The text on all of your website pages is key.
-Many small businesses either write too little, too much, or use too much jargon.
+Many small businesses either write too little, too much or use too much jargon.
 Try to get it right by following the below guidelines:

 Length and Format

 The content on each page should be a minimum of 250 to 300 words.
-Break up the content with subheadings and bullet point lists, and avoid industry jargon at all costs.
+Break up the content with subheadings and bullet-point lists, and avoid industry jargon at all costs.
 Also, write the content from the perspective of the reader.
 For example, they don't care what year you were founded.
-Instead they care about whether you understand their problem and can fix it - so tell them.
+Instead, they care about whether you understand their problem and can fix it - so tell them.

 Keywords are also important as they help the search engines to understand what your page is about.
 You should include relevant keywords in the text on your page.
-But they should come across natural.
+But they should come across naturally.
 If the keyword stands out, change the sentence or the keyword.